G.H.Hurt & Son and Nottingham Trent University

-Elee is a NTU Graduate, having previously studied BA Photography, graduating July 2017.
+Elee is an NTU Graduate, having previously studied BA Photography, graduating in July 2017.
 She came to G.H.Hurt & Son via an NTU Summer Graduate Internship in July 2017, for 10 weeks, to get a hands-on and her first experience of digital marketing.
 Having returned to NTU to study MSc Digital Marketing, she elected to continue with us on a part-time basis, two days per week, until she finishes her post-graduate course in Sept 2018.
 Her visual communications skills have proved invaluable creating a wealth of digital content, which is then deployed across our web-shop and social media platforms.

 Hannah Bartter-Clamp: BA Fashion Marketing and Branding

 Hannah is currently in her second year and elected for a 10 week NTU Spring Undergraduate Internship - through March, April, May - with G.H.Hurt & Son to gain valuable work experience of marketing and branding in the workplace, as well as acquiring hands-on skills with digital marketing.
 Hannah is using her academic knowledge to evaluate opportunities for our own branded collection.
 Her other projects with us include social media management, as well as developing marketing materials for our branded Autumn / Winter 2018-19 collection and other digital content creation.

 Amy Connor: BA Fashion Knitwear Design and Knitted Textiles